 First, What Is Protein, and What Does It Do for You?

-We're hitting the beginner basics of protein this month in our Protein 101 series.
+We hit the beginner basics of protein in our Protein 101 series.
 When we talk about high-protein and complete sources of protein, these things have specific meanings outlined below.

 - Master the basics of protein with our primer: Protein 101: What Is Protein and What Does It Do for Our Bodies?